top of page

 Dr. David Olson, Secretary

 David grew up in Minneapolis and moved to Wisconsin in 1991 to attend the University of Wisconsin-Madison where his degree work involved Zoology and Conservation.
-Most recently he has been teaching Introductory Biology courses with the UW-Colleges, David is now at UW-Baraboo where he had the honor of teaching the first class in the new science building.
-He and his students are important partners with BRPA in our efforts to restore the campus white oak woodland site while also caring for the outdoor classroom that they helped build.
+He has been teaching Biology courses at the UW-Baraboo campus.
+He and his students are important partners with BRPA in our efforts to restore the campus oak woodland site while also caring for the outdoor classroom that they helped build.
+Recently David was elected as a City of Baraboo Alderman, interested in promoting a sustainable community of balanced growth combined with energy conservation.

 Jill Ellinwood